West Virginia overdose deaths appear to be declining according to data

 The preliminary report from the Department of Health and Human Resources expects a six percent drop in overdose deaths in 2018 compared to 2017.

-While fentanyl overdoses have started to level off for the first time in since 2014, overdoses involving methamphetamine are on the rise at 36 percent, compared to 23 percent in 2017.
+While fentanyl overdoses have started to level off for the first time in, since 2014, overdoses involving methamphetamine are on the rise at 36%, compared to 23% in 2017.

 This report also breaks down some county by county numbers.